Unboxed-Software/solana-course/content/immutable-owner.md

 The `immutable owner` extension, which is automatically applied to ATAs, prevents any changes in ownership.
 This extension can also be enabled for new Token Accounts created through the Token Extensions Program, guaranteeing that once ownership is set it is permanent.
 This secures accounts against unauthorized access and transfer attempts.

-It is important to note, that this extension is a Token extension, meaning it's on the token account, not the mint.
+It is important to note that this extension is a Token Account extension, meaning it's on the token account, not the mint.

 ## Creating token account with immutable owner